cyberdelica/sp/README.md

 *sp* fetches the latest precious metal spot prices by way of an undocumented API provided by a popular retail website.
-The API only updates every 2 minutes, so when using *sp* to automate requests, it is advised not to request any faster than this limit.
+The API only updates every 2 minutes, so when using *sp* to automate requests, it is inadvisable to request any faster than this limit.
 Unfortunately, the details preceding means that *sp* is inherently unstable, and liable to break at any moment in time.
 Use caution as appropriate.